 The fire company is financially supported through a combination of municipal tax funds and private donations.
 Eligible tax fund expenses are submitted to the Neshannock Township Board of Supervisors for approval and payment with donation funds used to cover all expenses that are not eligible for purchase through tax funds.
 All financial transactions are audited annually by an independent auditing firm.

-Neshannock VFC is led by a command structure consisting of a Fire Chief, a Deputy Chief, a Captain, a Shift Commander and a Training Officer.
+Neshannock VFC is led by a command structure consisting of a Fire Chief, two Deputy Chiefs, and four Duty Shift Commanders.
 Each of these officers has a given span of administrative and tactical responsibilities in addition to commanding operations during emergencies.
-During duty shifts, the these five officers rotate as the Duty Officer for the entire response area during the shift.

-The business operations of the Neshannock VFC are overseen by a board of directors as well as a President, a Vice-President, a President-Elect, a Secretary, and two Treasurers.
+The business operations of the Neshannock VFC are overseen by a board of directors as well as a President, a Vice-President, a President-Elect, a Secretary, and a treasurer.
 The company operates by an adopted set of bylaws which define all department activities.
-All active members of the Neshannock VFC have voting rights within the organization and are integral in all policy decisions.